krecik/automount-usb/README.md

-### Automount USB drives with systemd
+### Automount SCSI drives with systemd

 _This is a dirty solution; but works.
 A good approach would be to use __libudev__._

-On inserting an SCSI drive, automounts the drive at /media/ as a directory named by device label; just the device name if label is
+On inserting an SCSI drive, automounts the drive at /mnt/ as a directory named by device label; just the device name if label is
-empty: /media/usbtest, /media/sdd
+empty: /mnt/tank-001

-Tracks the list of mounted drives in /var/log/usb-mount.track.
+Tracks the list of mounted drives in /var/log/scsi-mount.track.

-Logs the actions in /var/log/messages with tag 'usb-mount.sh'
+Logs the actions in /var/log/messages with tag 'scsi-mount.sh'

 Please do not expect it to perfectly handle all your needs.
 Be warned, minimally tested; okay for temporary plug-ins but certainly